rcanton/avs-workshop-guide/workshop-guide/module-1/module-1-task-4/index.md

 4. Leave all other defaults, and for now, leave the **Action** set to **Allow**.
 We will change this later to understand the behavior
 5. Click **PUBLISH** to publish the newly created Distributed Firewall Rule

-### Reject communication in your Distributed Firewall Rule
+#### Step 3: Reject communication in your Distributed Firewall Rule

 Hopefully you still have the SSH sessions open to your 2 VMs you created earlier.
 If not, just SSH again.
 From one of the VMs, run a continuous ping to the other VM's IP address like the example below.